log0div0/testo/docs/tutorials/07 - ping/README.md

-# Guide 7.
+# Tutorial 7.
 Linking up virtual machines

 ## What you're going to learn